 SEM is better for testing ads with A/B testing, a marketing strategy that tests two different versions of a website, ad, email, or landing page against the other.
 A/B testing is one of the best ways to increase conversion rates.

-What’s the difference between SEO vs SEM (and which is right for you?)
+What’s the Difference Between SEO vs SEM

 Target Points, Inc is currently a top Long Island social media manager and digital agency.
 Our results-driven, innovation, intuition, and commitment to developing and maintaining long-term relationships are what got us there.